pmcode9992/DocumentationAssistant/DocuTest/Battleship.md

         self.close()
 ```

-This function is responsible for receiving data from either the server or the client based on the value of `is_server` attribute.
-It first checks if the instance is acting as a server, then calls `_server_recv()` function, otherwise calls `_client_recv()` function.
-If an exception occurs during the process, it closes the connection using the `close()` method.
+The `recv` function is defined to handle receiving data based on whether the instance is a server or a client.
+It calls the appropriate receive function (`_server_recv` or `_client_recv`) based on the `is_server` attribute.
+If an exception occurs during receiving, it closes the connection.

-### Function: close
+### Code Chunk Explanation

 ```python
 def close(self):